-An ending unobligated fiscal year end & month end cash deficits are first projected outside of the 5-year forecast period (modeled to be December 2029 and June 2030 respectively).
+• An ending unobligated fiscal year end & month end cash deficits are first projected outside of the 5-year forecast period (modeled to be December 2029 and June 2030 respectively).
 However, deficit year spending (cash outflows exceed cash inflows) begins in fiscal year 2024 and would otherwise occur normally throughout the forecasted period due to the structural imbalance between expenditure growth and revenue stagnation discussed earlier.

 It is of paramount importance that the Mayfield Board of Education and School District Officials continue to monitor the relationship between deficit spending and the depletion of cash reserves.
-It is clear to the reader that the operating deficits begin in earnest in FY2024 at -\$1,742,700 and then accumulate/compound rapidly -\$8,843,563 in FY2027.
+It is clear to the reader that the operating deficits begin in earnest in FY2024 at -\$424,858 and then accumulate/compound rapidly -\$8,220,608 in FY2028.
+The deficit in FY2023 was caused by large transfers out of the operating budget to cover one-time expenses and not due to normal year over year trend variances in operating revenues or expenses.
+More on this topic later in the presentation.